KristiyanVachev/Question-Generation/README.md

 #  Question Generation
 This project was originally intended for an AI course at Sofia University.
-During it's execution, I was constraint on time and couldn't implement all the ideas I had, but I plan to continue working.
+During it's execution, I was constraint on time and couldn't implement all the ideas I had, but I plan to continue working on it.

 ## General idea
 The idea is to generate multiple choice answers from text, by splitting this complex problem to simpler steps: